 top of page

-RC Hotcoats, located in Cockeysville, MD, specializes in commercial powder coating, custom powder coating, ceramic coating, media blasting, and vapor blasting.
-We offer durable, long-lasting, high-quality finishes.
-We guarantee all of our work by using premium products throughout our company.
-We are capable of coating items up to 20 feet in length!
+RC Hotcoats, based in Cockeysville, MD, focuses on commercial and custom powder coating, ceramic coating, media blasting, and vapor blasting.
+We provide high-quality finishes that are durable and long-lasting.
+Our commitment to excellence is backed by the use of premium products in all our services.
+We can coat items measuring up to 20 feet in length!

 Frequently Asked Questions